cstahmer/archv/README.md

 # README #

-Archv_java is a collection of tools built upon the OpenCV library for creating Lucene buckets of visual words (BOVW) representations of images of printed materials.
+Archv Bag Of Visual Words Engine (The Arch-V Bow-Wow) is a collection of tools built upon the OpenCV library for creating bags of visual words (BOVW) representations of images of printed materials.
 It works in conjunction with the Arch-V Java Toolset  (https://bitbucket.org/cstahmer/archv_java) to provide scalable visual search capability for archives of printed materials.
 Development of the codebase was initially supported by a Start-Up Grant from the National Endowment for the Humanities (NEH.)
 Continued development is a labor of love and necessity (pending future funding.)

 The code is made available under a creative commons Attribution Share-Alike (CC BY-SA 4.0) License https://creativecommons.org/licenses/by-sa/4.0/